LeeMorinUCF/Credit_COVID19_Canada/README.md

-For credit cards, in panel (a), run script X.
+For credit cards, in panel (a), run script CC_HE_time_series_figs.R.
-Lines W to Z generate a file named A.
+Lines 91 to 132 generate a file named CC_time_series.eps
+from the data in a file named tu_BC_time.csv.

 For HELOCs, in panel (b),
-run script X.
+run script CC_HE_time_series_figs.R.
-Lines W to Z generate a file named A.
+Lines 141 to 182 generate a file named HE_time_series.eps
+from the data in a file named tu_HE_time.csv.

 #### Figure 2: Histograms of Individuals' Balances